What to do Saturday at the Minnesota State Fair

 Hear

-Keith Urban takes the grandstand stage with special guest Lindsay Ell at 7 p.m.
+The Hold Steady plays the grandstand with special guests Bob Mould Band and Dillinger Four at 7 p.m.